gummyworm/monster/README.md

 ### Toggle Breakpoint (`C= + b`)
 During normal editing, breakpoints may be set and removed  with the `C= + b` key combination.
-A breakpoint symbol (a filled circle) is placed at the beginning of a line to indicate that a breakpoint has been added.

 Pressing the same key combination (`C= + b`) will also remove a breakpoint if it is pressed while on a line that already has one.

+Breakpoints can only be added to buffers that have been named.

 ---